mamiriqbal1/rag_book_qa_prompt/README.md

 The success of any RAG implementation mainly depends on the following aspects

 1. The quality of input data.
 If the data is unstructured, you need to carefully analyze and extract relevant and useful text only.
 The quality of input determines the quality of the answers you will get from LLM.
-2. You should to experiment with chunk sizes and overlaps that are suitable for your application
+2. You should experiment with different text splitters and decide which one works best for your application.
 3. You should test different number of top similar results that gives the best performance.
 4. You can not have a universal prompt template that will work with every LLM.
 You will have to fine-tune the prompt for the specific LLM you are using in order to get best results.